Truck Accident Lawyer in Los Angelesgreylawpi2021-08-18T09:52:46+00:00

 Commercial Truck Accidents: Company and Driver Liability

-When an accident involves a commercial truck who is at fault?
+When an accident involves a commercial truck, who is at fault?
 While you may assume the at-fault driver is the only person to file a claim against, you may be hurting your chance to get maximum compensation.
-The company, employment relationship, independent contractors, maintenance crews and other groups must be assessed in the investigation.
-If you are unsure of how to approach holding a company or outsourced group liable, read our article on company and driver liability.
+The company, employment relationship, independent contractors, maintenance crews, and other groups must get assessed in the investigation.
+If you are unsure how to approach holding a company or outsourced group liable, read our article on company and driver liability.

 There are a variety of reasons that a truck can cause an accident.
-There are certain factors that are more common than others.
-These fall into three general categories; driver error, external conditions, and defective equipment.
+Some are more common than others and fall into three general categories:

 The most common cause of truck accidents is driver error.
-This can range from gross negligence to simple accidents.
-Lack of training or experience can lead to poor decision making that causes sudden lane changes, wide turns, and dangerous interactions with bridges and roads.
-Alcohol or drug abuse can impair a truck driver’s ability to drive.
-Fatigue and schedule pressure can take a real toll on truck drivers, causing accidents and fatalities.
+That can range from gross negligence to simple accidents.
+Lack of training or experience can lead to poor decision-making that causes sudden lane changes, wide turns, and dangerous interactions with bridges and roads.
+Alcohol or drug abuse can impair a truck driver’s ability to drive and lead to fatalities.

 Pain and suffering